BBVA/kapow/docs/source/examples/index.rst

         ls $(kapow get /request/matches/value) | kapow set /response/body
    EOF

-Exploding using curl:
+Exploiting using curl:

 .. code-block:: console
    :linenos:

    $ curl "http://localhost:8080/vulnerable/-li%20hello"

-**This examples is NOT VULNERABLE to parameter injection**
+**This example is NOT VULNERABLE to parameter injection**

 Be aware of how we add double quotes when we recover *value* data from the
 request: